 That’s 3:1 in favour of showing your love!
 That’s enough to drive the manager who thinks “I’m not going to thank them just for doing their job” caah-razy!

 The research shows that when you dip below a 3:1 ratio, workplace performance quickly declines.
 However, when you rise above it, “teams produce their very best work”.
 To get that result, you need a 6:1 ratio of positive to negative experiences.

-Research #2 – Leadership researchers, James Kouzes and Barry Posner, conclude in their best selling book, The Leadership Challenge, that “The best-kept secret of successful leaders is love: staying in love with leading, with the people who do the work, with what their organizations produce, and with those who honour the organization by using its products and services.”
+Research #2 – Leadership researchers, James Kouzes and Barry Posner, concluded in their best selling book, The Leadership Challenge, that “The best-kept secret of successful leaders is love: staying in love with leading, with the people who do the work, with what their organizations produce, and with those who honour the organization by using its products and services.”

 “Leadership is not an affair of the head.
 Leadership is an affair of the heart.”
 Kouzes and Posner

 It’s easy for us to say things like, “I love the sea”, or “I love my work” or “I love my new car”.
-It’s not as easy to tell your team “I love you” and I certainly don’t expect you to do that.
-So, how can you, as their leader, activate your team’s excitement and desire to perform?
-How do you lead with love in a way that is appropriate in a professional environment?
+It’s not as easy to tell your team “I love you” and I certainly don’t expect you to do that, unless that’s in your nature!

-SWAP TASKS: In a small business team retreat I facilitated, the General Manager admitted that she knew having an operational manual in place would be beneficial to solving some of the problems they were discussing.
+SWAP TASKS: In a leadership team retreat I facilitated, the General Manager admitted that having an operational manual would be beneficial to solving some of the problems they were discussing.

 Leadership expert John Maxwell suggests to never go to a meeting alone.
 Why?
-Because it’s an opportunity to help someone learn and grown and ready themselves for a next step in their career.
+Because it’s an opportunity to help someone learn and grow and ready themselves for a next step in their career.

 Lisa Holden Rovers, MSc, is a certified leadership coach and award-winning human resources professional.
 In 2005, she founded Workplace Matters to help small and mid sized organizations build a strong leadership culture – one where leaders develop the mindset, skill set and habits that inspire team members and influence results.
 Schedule a complimentary discovery session to begin the journey of becoming a leader with influence.